Ph.D. Regulations and Procedures

 Students may appeal their academic dismissal from the University only once.

-Students may appeal their academic dismissal from the University by submitting a petition in writing detailing the existence of any exceptional, mitigating circumstances to the Chief Academic Officer (CAO) or designee within 30 days of the receipt of the dismissal notice.
+Students may appeal their academic dismissal from the University by submitting a petition in writing detailing the existence of any exceptional, mitigating circumstances to the office of the University Dean of Research and Graduate Studies (CAO) or designee within 30 days of the receipt of the dismissal notice.
 The campus CAO or designee will refer the student petition to the appropriate appeals committee for recommendation.
 Upon recommendation of the appeals committee, the Dean of Research and Graduate Studies or designee reviews the case and makes the final determination of the action to be taken.
 Such action will be taken in a timely manner not to exceed 30 days following the Dean of Research and Graduate Studies or designee's receipt of the petition.
 If confirmed, academic dismissal is final.

 Dismissal for Cause